linkerd/linkerd2/BUILD.md

     - `web` on :7777.
 This is the golang process that serves the dashboard.
     - `webpack-dev-server` on :8080 to manage rebuilding/reloading of the
       javascript.
-    - `grafana` is port-forwarded from the Kubernetes cluster via `kubectl` on :3000
     - `metrics-api` is port-forwarded from the Kubernetes cluster via `kubectl` on :8085